cloudblog004/fantasticfoodies/content/en/posts/295-recipe-of-perfect-the-great-aussie-chicken-parmi-parmigiana.md

 1. Prepare 2 slices strong tasty cheddar cheese per serve

 This one is tomato based with onions, mushrooms and capsicum.
 Chicken Parmesan and chicken Parmigiana are just different names for the same exact recipe.
-And, with a name like &#34;chicken Parmigiana&#34;, you might The parma in Australia is a chicken parmigiana.
+And, with a name like *chicken Parmigiana*, you might The parma in Australia is a chicken parmigiana.
 This ostensibly Italian dish has been highly Australianised, and is a classic Australian pub meal.

 <!--inarticleads2-->